sarahghp/decimal-playground/README.md

 > NB: Currently this project is being developed internally by Igalia team members.
 Please do not open PRs without communicating with project members beforehand.

-The playground is deployed from the `website` branch; new features should be branched off `website` instead of `main`.
+The playground is automatically deployed to the `website` branch when a PR is successfully merged to main.
+Therefore, please work off main going forward.
+(This is an update to the process, from 2022/04/13.)

 There is a [list of features to be implemented](https://sarahghp.notion.site/0834ebc4c2d6487795721f57d375518e?v=6a98d0f574114a449dbdc25590b442bc).